 I love one-on-one meetings.
 It’s a chance to swap feedback and make sure our company is working.
-It’s also one of the reasons we built the SoapBox one-on-ones feature.
+It’s also one of the reasons we built our one-on-one meeting software.
 One of the features people love most is our Question Suggester.
-If they’re stuck for something to add to their agenda, we suggest questions they could use to start a productive conversation. →
+If they’re stuck for something to add to their agenda, we suggest questions they could use to start a productive conversation.

 1 What are the biggest time wasters for you each week?

 It’s no surprise that people waste a lot of time at work… not only do 89% of people openly admit to wasting some time, but seemingly productive “work” tasks can actually be large time wasters.
 For example, your employees waste:

 - 2 hours per day simply recovering from trivial interruptions/distractions.

 - 1.55 hours per day in unproductive meetings